 Having been recently restructured, the Local Committee's aim is to research and develop solutions to Philadelphia and Pennsylvania's most urgent problems.
 Given the greater accessibility to local government, the Local Committee hopes to actually pass legislation and policy through either City and State Departments or City and State elected government.

 Currently, the Regional Committee is tackling the pervasive issue of lead poisoning within Philadelphia.
 Having already spoken to and received input from local officials about this issue, the Regional Committee aims to present a proposal to the State Department of Health to improve the standard of allowable blood lead levels in all Philadelphians.

-2020-2021 Local Committee
+2021-22 Local Committee

-VP of Local Affairs
+Vice President of Local Affairs

 Jacob Wycoff is the Vice President of the Local Committee.
 He was an Associate Consultant on the Local Team for one year and previously served on the Federal Team for a semester, as he joined PPC in Spring 2020.
 Jacob is a junior from Philadelphia, Pennsylvania pursuing a double major in physics and philosophy with a minor in math.
 His main interests are healthcare and environmental policy and is generally enthusiastic about using government action to create a more equitable society.
 Jacob is also a member of Penn Philosophy Society where he likes to explore questions of scientific objectivity and animal ethics and a physics lab where he does machine learning research.
 In his free time he likes to play guitar, read philosophy, and keep up with politics.